10 Questions About Nylon 12 for the Fuse 1

 Please reference our Safety Data Sheet (SDS) for the most complete information on safety and site requirements.
 Restrictions and regulations will vary based on your situation and region.

 Powder handling and safety are covered in our Fuse 1 training sessions, included as part of our Fuse 1 and Fuse Sift service plans.
-In general, your site must provide operators with:

 Once printed parts are fully post-processed, there is no need for use of personal protective equipment when handling.